Posterior Contraction and Credible Sets for Filaments of Regression Functions: Application

 For application, we use an earthquake dataset for California and its vicinity from January 1st of 2013 to December 31th of 2017 with magnitude 3.0 and above on the Richter scale \footnote{The data is publicly available from \url{https://earthquake.usgs.gov/earthquakes/}. }.
 The dataset consists of 3772 observations, among which 3383 observations have magnitude between $3$ and $4$; $355$ observations between $4$ and $5$; $34$ observations above $5$.
 The average magnitude is $3.439$.
 The left panel in Figure \ref{fig:application} shows the data scatter plot.
 The sizes of circles are proportional to the magnitudes of the earthquakes.

-In SCMS algorithm, we use $\bar{a}=5\times 10^{-6} $ and $\tau=3$ and $\epsilon = 10^{-6}$.
+In the algorithm, we use $\bar{a}=5\times 10^{-6} $ and $\tau=3$ and $\epsilon = 10^{-6}$.
 We use $q_1=q_2=4$ and $J_1=J_2=32$.
 We draw $200$ posterior samples to compute the posterior mean.
 The filaments induced by the posterior mean is plotted as the blue curve in Figure \ref{fig:application}.
 The same filaments are overlayed on the magnitude surface as given in Figure \ref{fig:application2}.
-To obtain uncertainty quantification using filaments from posterior samples, we use $\gamma=0.1$, $\rho=1.2$.
-The results showed that there are $91 \%$ of posteriors fall into $C_{\mathcal{L}}$ set, only slightly higher than the nominal credibility level.
-We randomly pick $100$ of them to plot the uncertainty quantification as given in the right panel of Figure \ref{fig:application}.
+To obtain uncertainty quantification using filaments from posterior samples, we use $\gamma=0.1$ (i.e., $90\%$ credibility), $\rho=1.2$.
+The results showed that there are $91 \%$ of posterior realizations fall into $C_{\mathcal{L}}$, only slightly higher than the nominal credibility level.
+We randomly pick $100$ of them to describe the uncertainty quantification as given in the right panel of Figure \ref{fig:application}.

 The filaments hence obtained provide useful characterization of the features of earthquake magnitude.
 Geographically, these filaments pass through the most populous coastal urban and suburban areas in California, for instance, Eureka city, San Francisco and Los Angeles.
 Since this application has utilized very small portion of earthquake data, we believe that a large scale study for different periods of historical times will be useful for the study of the dynamics of the earthquakes.
-Uncertainty quantification regions provide statistical understanding of what might be a reasonable shift of these filaments through spatial and temporal domain and are also helpful for discovering newly emerging crustal activities.
+Uncertainty quantification provides the statistical understanding of what might be considered as reasonable shifts of these filaments through spatial and temporal domain and are also helpful for discovering newly emerging crustal activities.